AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-type_invariants-11:

-11. [In determining wether a dispatching call is a call to a boundary subprogram or to a subprogram declared outside of the immediate scope of T, the statically named callee is used.]
+11. [In determining whether a dispatching call is a call to a boundary subprogram or to a subprogram declared outside of the immediate scope of T, the statically named callee is used.]